 - Boycott stores (like Target or Walmart) that sell guns

-Objective: Decriminalize drug laws and reform police, courts and prisons to end brutality, wrongful convictions and sentences that impair lives
+- Criminal Justice Reform: Decriminalize drug laws and reform police, courts and prisons to end brutality, wrongful convictions and sentences that impair lives.

 Called the New Jim Crow, today’s criminal justice system is filled with youth of color – victims of poverty, racial profiling, and disparate sentencing, and too often of police brutality and wrongful conviction.
 That the tragedy of such injustices is compounded by laws that make gainful employment, housing and even voting difficult has created whole communities where poverty, prison, and constrained options combine to harm women and families most at-risk.